Documentation

 Step 4 - Installing it in a production workspace

-vtex use workspaceName --production
+vtex use {workspaceName} --production

-vtex install appVendor.appName@appVersion
+vtex install {vendorAccount}.{appName}@{appVersion}

-Step 5 - Validating your app deploy
+Step 5 - Validating your app

-We strongly recommend you to firstly run a native A/B test between the new production workspace and your store's Master workspace in order to check your app stability.
+Now, it's time to validate your release candidate version.
+We recommend running a native A/B test between the new production workspace and your store's Master workspace to check the app stability.

 vtex deploy